 In the back half of your new hire’s first year, you’ll want to start shifting from simple training and information-gathering to more career development.
 And you’ll want to help your employee start to find other activities outside of his or her normal work area.
 For example, if your organization participates in Lean initiatives, advocate for your new hire to join one of the teams.
 This not only builds skillsets, but also allows for more dialogue and collaboration across functions.
 Be sure to celebrate your employee’s successes during this time and continue giving regular, timely and informal feedback.
 Ask your employee what they think is working best and where he or she sees opportunities for improvement.
 Most importantly, make sure that his or her skills are being used fully.
 This is also a perfect time to ask for feedback on the onboarding process itself.

 Organizations work hard to recruit and hire top talent.
 But the process doesn’t end there.
 Leaders must view onboarding and ongoing training as an extension of the recruitment process.
 One that’s vital to improving employee engagement and satisfaction, productivity and, ultimately, retention.
 If you’d like help in developing a thoughtful onboarding plan, send us a note.
 We’re here for you!
-And stay tuned for another article soon in this series on how to develop leadership skills in all levels of staff.
+And be sure to check out this article on how to develop leadership skills in all levels of staff.